A Sweet Mistake

 Redemption draws back as if offended on the part of the bakers.
-“Please don’t say it needs to be dipped in alcohol,” he notes sternly while taking up a brownie from a rather short baker passing out generous amounts of the stuff.
+“Please don’t say it needs to be dipped in alcohol,” he notes sternly while taking up a brownie from a rather short baker of an alarmingly-dark complexion passing out generous amounts of the stuff.

-“No,” she says, taking one more bite to be sure of her suspicions alongside Redemption, who takes only a small nip of his chocolate delicacy.
+“No,” she says, taking one more bite to be sure of her suspicions while sitting next to Redemption, who takes only a small nip of his chocolate delicacy.